 Every item has its worth.
 So, you cannot trade groceries and use the funds to collect an SUV.
 You have to take what your time dollar can afford.

 You can search for time banks in your area online by visiting Timebanks.org.
 Timebanks’ management varies based on region.
-So, the rules in one state might vary from that in another state.
+So, the rules in one state might vary from those in another state.
 To know the general rules of the timebank in your local area, you should attend one of the meetings held in your area.
 You can start trading after this.

 Some time banks require a small membership fee before you start trading.
 It’s usually very affordable, so you shouldn’t worry too much about this.